Diego Rivera murals reunited after 80 years

 The murals were painted at MOMA, which sold all but one.
 Museum director Glenn Lowry said the works, particularly "Frozen Assets," still find resonance today.

-"What is interesting about Rivera today is how prescient his observations about New York 80 years ago were," he said.
+"What is intersting about Rivera today is how prescient his observations about New York 80 years ago were," he said.

 "There is no better metaphor for what is taking place with the various Occupy Wall Street movements around the country and the world than the stratification that is revealed in Rivera's painting, which shows you the homeless juxtaposed with bank vaults and the wealthy," he said..